Arna13/AliNX/README.md

 ## Introduction

-Another Nintendo Switch CFW based on Atmosphere.
+Another clean Nintendo Switch CFW based on Atmosphere.
 You can find some useful nros, sigpatches installed, tinfoil with custom shops, custom themes, etc.
 You can visit [this discord](https://discord.gg/A26DQKw) if you have any problem.

 Made with ❤ by K&K Staff